carpentries-incubator/pymarc_basics/_episodes/03-Parsing a MARC file.md

 the story of Eric Baume /
 by Arthur Manning.
 ```
 We need to specify the field codes, or subfield codes for both of these methods.
-The list of subfield codes was made by refering to the MARC data page for the 245 field https://www.loc.gov/marc/bibliographic/concise/bd245.html
+The list of subfield codes was made by referring to the MARC data page for the 245 field [https://www.loc.gov/marc/bibliographic/concise/bd245.html](https://www.loc.gov/marc/bibliographic/concise/bd245.html)

 There one more trick to pymarc that helps us to parse a MARC record.
-In a previous episode we looked at the sturcture of MARC files, and noted where we can see the two indicators for any field.
+In a previous episode we looked at the structure of MARC files, and noted where we can see the two indicators for any field.
 We can get to this data directly via pymarc:

 ```Python
 for record in reader: